 So, many businesses rely on what they trust – their friends’ and colleagues’ opinions and experiences.

-However, it is fully possible to find a great SEO firm without a direct referral.
+However, hiring an SEO company that is legitimate is possible without a direct referral.
 Heeding these warning signs will help you avoid a bad experience and put you on your way to finding an honest and knowledgeable SEO partner.

 1. Guaranteed success